mrhubbs/dna/README.md

 ## Inspiration

 Inspiration from this project came from biology, Kivy's [properties](http://kivy.org/docs/api-kivy.properties.html), and Blender's [DNA and RNA](http://www.blendernation.com/2008/12/01/blender-dna-rna-and-backward-compatibility/).
-Note that, at present, the terms "DNA" and "RNA" have a much different meaning in this project than they do in Blender.
+Note that, at present, the terms "DNA" and "RNA" have a much different meaning in this project than they do in Blender (and they aren't quite true to biology, either).